wxguy/wrfplot/docs/usage.md

 Variable "u_cape"   --> Convective Available Potential Energy ($J kg^{1}$)
 ```

 The above console print has two names.
 One with quote and the other is without.
 The name within quote such as "slp" is called short variable, and without a quote is called long variable.
 You can read through a list to take note of what parameter you want to plot.
 For example, if you need to plot `2m Relative Humidity`, then you need to remember the sort variable name in the first quote “” i.e, `“rh2”`.
 With this, we will proceed ahead to plot “rh2” variable.
-To plot any variable, there are minimum three arguments are to be provided.
+To plot any variable, there are minimum three arguments required to be provided.
 They are `--vars`, `--input` and `--output`.
-Details of this would be discussed later.
+Details of these would be discussed later.

 ## Plotting Surface Variable